 Root canals save millions of natural teeth each year.
-Although myths about root canals being painful procedures may persist, the reality is that root canals today are fast, painless, and immediately effective in eliminating pain.
-Although any type of ache or sensitivity in a tooth may be a sign of infection or decay in a tooth, certain telltale signs signify the need for a root canal.
+Although myths about root canals being painful procedures may persist, with advances in technology root canals today are fast, painless, and immediately effective in eliminating pain.
+There are certain cases where a root canal may be indicated in order to keep the natural tooth and avoid an extraction.
 Here’s what to look out for, and why you shouldn’t delay treatment for a toothache.

 Symptoms of Injury or Infection Inside Your Tooth